psmay/stepmania-default-theme/README.md

 # Authors and License

-This repo consists solely of content created/aggregated by the authors of (the `stepmania` project)[https://github.com/stepmania/stepmania].
+This repo consists solely of content created/aggregated by the authors of [the `stepmania` project](https://github.com/stepmania/stepmania).
 Please refer to that project for licensing details.

 # Keeping this repo updated